precice/calculix-adapter/docs/adapter-calculix-configure.md

 ```

 Note that an error will only occur if nodes-mesh-with-connectivity is specified without a `.sur` file.
 The CalculiX adapter with nearest-projection mapping only supports tetrahedral elements (C3D4 and C3D10) as preCICE only works with surface triangles for nearest-projection mapping.

+### Modal dynamic simulations

+The adapter supports modal dynamic simulations, where eigenmodes from a frequency analysis are used.
+Instead of solving the full system of equations, CalculiX solves the problem as a linear combination of osicllating eigenmodes.
+This can be faster but slightly less accurate.
+It can be particularly useful if you need many runs of the simulation, as frequency analysis can be run only once.
+Run the frequency analysis without preCICE (`ccx_preCICE -i [CalculiX input file]`), then run a regular coupled simulation (configured as modal dynamic in the input file).
+Note that reading displacements is not supported in these simulations.

 ### Parallelization